Handle Tiered Rates

 What are Tiered Rates?

-Which Tariffs have Tiered Rates?
+Which Tariffs Have Tiered Rates?

-The most obvious way to see if a specific tariff, or a specific version of a tariff, has tiered rates is to loop through the rates and see if any have multiple tariff rate bands for the same applicability value (more on that later).
-However, there is a simpler approach that works for most cases.
-Each tariff has an indicator field at its tariff “header” level.
-The property is called hasTieredRates
+The most direct way to determine if a specific tariff or tariff version has tiered rates is to loop through the rates and check if any have multiple tariff rate bands for the same applicability value (more details on this later).
+However, there's a simpler approach that works for most cases.

-has tiers.
-It doesn’t necessarily mean that all its rates are tiered, but at least one is.
-You can also filter your tariff query to just return tariffs with tiered rates.
+Each tariff includes an indicator field at the tariff "header" level called hasTieredRates.
+If this field is true, one or more of its default TariffRate entries have tiers.
+This doesn't necessarily mean all rates are tiered, but at least one is.
+You can also filter your tariff query to return only tariffs with tiered rates.

 Anatomy of a Tiered Rate